Gross Dollar Retention (GDR)

 GDR Methodologies

-How to calculate Trailing Period GDR
+a) Trailing Period GDR

 Start with all customers with ARR at the start of the window.
 Record their Starting ARR, roll forward to the end of the chosen trailing period, and sum ARR from those same customers.
 Remove any expansions logged during the window, then calculate using the formula: